Jasperkroes/MMB_Mini_Project/README.md

 # MMB Mini Project - How proliferation/migration rates influence competitiveness between cells
 Made by Jasper Kroes & Rafael Kraaikamp

-A Simple LGCA model for proliferation/migration competition between cells
+A Simple main.java.jasper.kroes.LGCA model for proliferation/migration competition between cells

 You can read about the research we did here: